How to add interfacing to vinyl/ faux leather

 2. Use parchment paper (baking paper)

 If the foam is fusible, add it on faux leather, fusible side down and on top of it add a piece of parchment paper; press with a hot iron for 8-10 seconds, maybe more.
-This really depends on the type of foam and thickness of faux leather.
+This really depends on the type of foam and the thickness of faux leather.
 Do a test first on a scrap.
-Make sure you do not press for too long so you don’t damage the material.
+Make sure you do not press for too long, so you don’t damage the material.
 I did it on a piece and could not believe how great it worked.

 If you don’t feel like using the iron, there are other options, see below.